Land Ownership for Foreigners in Indonesia: Understanding HGB, HM, and Other Rights

 Mortgageable: Restricted

-Hak Pakai offers a narrow but legally valid pathway for individuals looking to acquire residential property for personal use.
-Currently, foreigners account for a very small percentage of total sales in Indonesia's property sector [16].
+Hak Pakai provides a limited but legally recognized pathway for foreign individuals seeking to acquire residential property for personal use.
+At present, foreigners account for only a small fraction of total property transactions in Indonesia.

 4. Hak Sewa – Leasehold